diodechain/website/solutions.md

   heading: Network
   icon: icons/network.svg
   content: |
-    The Diode Network is the world’s leading Smart Network.
+    The Diode Network&trade; is the world’s leading Smart Network.
 Smart Networks are a new generation of zero trust software defined networks based on hardened blockchain technology.
-It is the fabric that allows the Diode App and CLI to create, provision, and use E2EE perimeters without requiring IT resources.
+It is the fabric that allows Diode Collab and the CLI to create, provision, and use E2EE perimeters without requiring IT resources.

     You can host your own server node to help expand the core Diode Network’s points of presence, or even deploy your own stand- alone private network.
     #### Use for